-Kintsugi Hope Wellbeing Group Leaders are not counsellors or therapists however they are expected to have information of all locally available services, together with national helplines as well as details of CWR resources and counsellors, so that they can signpost those needing additional support to the right services.
+Whilst Kintsugi Hope Wellbeing Group Leaders are not counsellors, therapists or experts in mental health, they are expected to have information of all locally available services, together with national helplines as well as details of resources and counsellors, so that they can signpost those needing additional support to the right services.
 Guidance and full information on signposting is included in the Group Leader training.

-Unfortunately Kintsugi Hope do not currently have the capacity or infrastructure to place people into groups.
-Occasionally Group Leaders do let us know if they have a space to join an online group where geography is not an issue.
-You are welcome to email firstname.lastname@example.org to ask to be placed on a small list we hold, but you must be aware this is on an adhoc basis, and we cannot guarantee that a space will become available in your local area.
+Unfortunately, Kintsugi Hope do not currently have the capacity or infrastructure to place people into groups.
+Occasionally, however, group leaders do let us know if they have a space to join an online group where geography is not an issue.
+You are welcome to email firstname.lastname@example.org to ask to be placed on a small list we hold, but you must be aware places become available on an ad-hoc basis.

 Kintsugi Hope exists to create safe and supportive spaces for those struggling with mental and emotional health challenges.